 The British Muslim MP’s who voted for the recent gay marriage bill (according to the BBC):

-Even the (possibly Muslim) Respect Party MP, George Galloway voted in favour of it as well
+Even the Respect Party MP, George Galloway voted in favour of it as well

-Only 3 Muslim MPs didn’t vote on the bill (for reasons that remain unclear – although they report they generally sopport the bill).
+Only 3 Muslim MPs didn’t attend parliament on the day of the vote on the bill (for reasons that remain unclear – although most of them later reported that they generally supported the bill).

 Muslims may need to reconsider the wisdom of participating formally in the political system of the Western countries they live in, and focus on where the real power lies – with the people.
 Giving Dawah (the call and invitation) globally to a better way of life and alternative to the crumbling economic and social structures in the West is needed, especially in the Muslim world, who look towards the West as an example.